-GUARD OR PROTECTION DOGS: Many people consider getting a dog for protection or for guarding their property but Controlling Aggressive dog Behavior of Large dogs, such as Doberman Pinchers, Rottweilers, and others are usually used.
-These dogs don’t even have to be vicious, they just need to look big and bark as a deterrent.
-In many cases, the dogs will be encouraged to bark, bite, etc. Many burglars are initially deterred by attention.
+GUARD OR PROTECTION DOGS: Many people consider getting a dog for protection or for guarding their property but Controlling Aggressive dog Behavior of Large, such as Doberman Pinchers, Rottweilers, and others are usually used.
+These don’t even have to be vicious, they just need to look big and bark as a deterrent.
+In many cases, the will be encouraged to bark, bite, etc. Many burglars are initially deterred by attention.
 If your dog barks then maybe this all that is needed.
 There will be no need to get a “vicious” dog.
 You should never try to take control over a trained protection dog.
 If you have to in an emergency situation try giving some training commands like “Sit”, “Leave” or “Drop”.
-These dogs are quite well trained and should respond to commands.
+These are quite well trained and should respond to commands.

 Here’s what to do: